michaelhsmart/Docker-TF-Dev-Notes/docker_pycharm/docker_pycharm.md

 We'll also need to set a bunch of environment Variables:
 * `QT_X11_NO_MITSHM=1`
-* `DISPLAY=:0`
+* `DISPLAY=:0` - or to whatever `echo $DISPLAY` gives you
 * `XAUTHORITY=/tmp/.docker.xauth`
-* `DATASET_DIR=/Datasets`
+* `DATASET_DIR=/Datasets` so that within the container, `$DATASET_DIR` will
+give the location of the datasets folder.

-and set the network to host.
+We then set the network to host.
 Note that if we wanted our project to be able to output artifacts (like network weights) we could mount a specific directory for them to be placed and indicate it to the container with an environment variable.

 Then, if you update `bar.py` as follows, you should be able to run it from PyCharm against the container and see an image on your host machine!